thenlabs/stratus-php/README.md

 StratusPHP is a framework for creating PHP applications that have reactive interfaces using the paradigm of event-driven programming between the browser and the server.

+>If you like this project gift us a ⭐.

 ## Documentation.

 - [English](https://thenlabs.org/en/doc/stratus-php/master/index.html)